MasterBhuvnesh/User-Management-System/README.md

-Here’s the updated `README.md` file with additional instructions for the new authentication system, including JWT setup, login/register functionality, and environment variables.

----

 # API Setup Instructions

 This guide provides instructions for setting up the API, configuring the environment variables, and integrating the authentication system.